WheatonCS/aGoodMystery/README.md

 ## Brief Background
-![alt text](Poe.jpg "Artist: Scott Cranmer; fabric on canvas with acrylic") I was intrigued when publisher and editor Shirrel Rhoades, formerly at the *Saturday Evening Post*, approached me with an 1831 story entitled “A Dream” that he thought was written by Edgar Allan Poe.
+![alt text](Poe.jpg "Artist: Scott Cranmer; fabric on canvas with acrylic") (Artist: Scott Cranmer; fabric on canvas with acrylic) I was intrigued when publisher and editor Shirrel Rhoades, formerly at the *Saturday Evening Post*, approached me with an 1831 story entitled “A Dream” that he thought was written by Edgar Allan Poe.
 The story was published under only the letter "P".